Thenuga-Weerasinghe/SmartCampusAPI_2/README.md

 This is a key advantage of declarative annotation-based validation: content-type enforcement requires zero conditional logic in resource methods.
 The framework handles the rejection completely, keeping business logic clean.

 Symmetrically, `@Produces(APPLICATION_JSON)` tells JAX-RS to set `Content-Type: application/json` on responses and use Jackson for automatic Java-to-JSON serialisation.
 If a client's `Accept` header requests an unsupported format, JAX-RS returns `406 Not Acceptable` without invoking any resource method.

+### Part 3, Q2 — @QueryParam vs Path Parameter for Filtering

+**Path parameter approach:** `/api/v1/sensors/type/CO2` — treats `CO2` as a resource identifier, implying a specific addressable resource exists at that path.
+REST convention uses path segments for nouns identifying resources.
+There is no "CO2" resource — CO2 is a filter criterion on the sensors collection, making this approach semantically incorrect.

+**Query parameter approach:** `/api/v1/sensors?type=CO2` — HTTP convention designates query parameters for collection modifiers: filtering, sorting, pagination, and search.

+Query parameters are superior for four reasons:

+1. **Semantic accuracy**
+2. **Composability**
+3. **Optionality**
+4. **Industry convention**

+### Part 4, Q1 — Sub-Resource Locator Pattern

+Sub-resources help split the code into smaller parts.
+Instead of putting everything in one class, we create separate classes.
+This makes the code easier to manage and understand.